 - Protecting the environment and promoting local sustainability.

-The Fairtrade system provides a much-needed buffer for smallholder farmers, helping to address the big issue of hunger.
+The Fairtrade system provides a much-needed buffer for smallholder farmers, helping to address the big issue of hunger and unsustainable food systems.

 Connecting to food systems

 Fairtrade is a game changer for farmers who have been both poverty- and hunger-stricken for a long time.
 It curbs volatility, provides fair pay, protects farmers, and allows them to achieve food security throughout the year.
 This means that when you buy Fairtrade products, you are helping a farmer out there lead a better life and afford to eat.

 Fairtrade is a step in the right direction but it doesn’t cover all farmers.
 There’s still lots to do — including upping the scrutiny — before all farmers can benefit from trading fairly.

 While this may not seem like a big deal, it can lead to less accountability and result in communities having less autonomy in their decision-making.
 As such, it’s important to push for transparency and accountability regardless of brands setting up their own fair trade certification schemes.